medical explainer animation – Cell Communication Oral Health

-For a series of three explanatory medical animations called Cell Communication – Oral Health commissioned by the Quintessenz Verlag, I was asked by the Berlin-based agency interactive-systems to support them with the production.
-In the case of this project, it was our assignment to show why neglecting oral hygiene can lead to increased chance for heart attacks or even diabetes and how exactly this happens in the human body.
-Here you can see the trailer for the fifteen minute long, full-CGI production.
+For a series of three medical explainer animations titled Cell Communication – Oral Health, commissioned by the Quintessenz Verlag, I was asked by the Berlin-based agency interactive-systems mbh to support the production.
+The assignment was to visually explain how neglecting oral hygiene can increase the risk of heart attacks or diabetes and how these processes occur within the human body.
+Shown here is the trailer for the fifteen-minute-long, full-CGI production.

 First of all, my assignment was to handle the opener – a look onto a beating heart, framed by the two lobes of the lung.
 The realistic look then changes continuously to a X-ray view, to reveal a beginning blockage in one of the heart’s arteries – the first sign of a cardiac arrest.